 Numbering 20 to 30 singers, the choir presents at least 3 concerts a year.
-We participate every year in the Winchester County Music Festival, coming together with other choirs from Hampshire and a professional orchestra and soloists to perform in either Romsey Abbey or Winchester Cathedral.
+We participate every year in the Winchester County Music Festival (WCMF), coming together with other choirs from Hampshire and a professional orchestra and soloists to perform in either Romsey Abbey or Winchester Cathedral.

 Overton Choral Society is a member of the National Federation of Music Societies.

 Over the past few years Overton Choral Society has developed links with two European Choirs and several exchange visits have taken place between the three choirs.
 Our French partners are the Ensemble Arnaut de Mareuil from Périgueux, and from Germany the Sängerkreis Euskirchen.
 1997 saw all three choirs come together for a very successful Three Choirs Festival at the Anvil in Basingstoke.
 In 2000 we visited Euskirchen Euskirchen, Germany for a joint performance of Carl Orff's Carmina Burana.
 In 2004 we played host to our German partners in a joint concert at Overton to celebrate the Sheep Fair.
 In 2008 we visited Euskirchen for a joint performance of Haydn's Creation.

 This year, 2018, we visited Euskirchen and joined Sängerkreis to sing Schubert's Mass in G at St Bruno's Cathedral, Cologne.
 The picture below was taken in the Major's Parlour and shows the joint choirs, the Mayor of Euskirchen and our visitors.